 It might sound a little cheesy or cliché, but it’s experiences like this that reaffirm our love of travel.
 The people of Yen Duc Village truly touched our hearts and gave us memories we will never forget.
 This is without a doubt one of the greatest ‘homestay’ experiences we’ve ever had, and we’d recommend it to anyone looking for a genuinely authentic insight into real Vietnam.
 We left inspired by this friendly community and with a desire to share our stories.
 We hope you’ve enjoyed hearing about them.

-Note: To arrange a 1 or 2 night stay at Yen Duc Village, contact them via their own website or through the Indochina Junk website.
+Note: To arrange a 1 or 2 night stay at Yen Duc Village, contact them via their own website.
 We were guests of Indochina Junk, but as always all our opinions are our own!